Welcome to OELASmart

 - Ohio Senate Bill 268 Guts Ohio’s Laws Prohibiting Discrimination against Women, Older Workers, Employees with Disabilities, Veterans, Minorities and Religious EmployeesFeb 24, 2016

 - Legislation Robs Women, Minorities and People with Disabilities of Protections Against Discrimination and Harassment in the WorkplaceFeb 3, 2016

 - Ohio Senator Coley Introduces Bill to protect Sexual PredatorsOct 20, 2012

 - Another Attack on Ohio Workers: Draft Bill Seeks to Gut Ohio’s Laws Prohibiting Sex, Age, Race, Disability and Other Forms of Discrimination by Eliminating Protections for Most Ohio WorkersDec 9, 2011

-- Colorado Supreme Court overturns fracking bans enacted by cities20 hours ago from ABA Journal
+- Florida Supreme Court approves mandatory tech CLE classes for lawyers19 hours ago from ABA Journal

 - SCOTUS accepts case of autistic child to rule on education benefits for kids with disabilities21 hours ago from ABA Journal